History of the Foot Guards

 On 16th September Field Marshal Montgomery launched Operation Market Garden, his bold attempt to cross the river Rhine in Holland.
 This is commonly known from the point of view of the airborne forces that landed to capture the bridges on the route to Arnhem and the Arnhem bridge itself.
 But the aim of this was to allow armoured troops of XXX Corps to reach Arnhem and ultimately cross into Germany.
 The Guards Armoured Division led the 64 mile advance from the Belgian border towards Arnhem but the German defence was heavier than expected.
 Much of the route was on narrow roads which could only take tanks in single file and because they were raised above the flat land the tanks stood out as easy targets for German gunners.
 Once one vehicle was hit the whole advance was delayed till it was cleared and heavy fighting in Nijmegen slowed the advance further.
 American Para troops seized the far end of Nijmegen Bridge having crossed the river under intense fire and held on till 3 Grenadier Guard tanks dashed over the bridge to link up with them.
 But the force was too small and lacked support so it halted temporarily.
 Despite reinforcements the advance was unable to cover the last miles to Arnhem due to the stiff German defence.
 The Para troops there managed to evacuate but many were taken prisoner and casualties had been high.

-In 1945 Guards tanks were the first British to cross the Siegfried Line on the German border and in March Guards Tank Brigades quickly advanced deep into Germany despite many of their tank being slow Churchill types.
+In 1945 Guards tanks were the first British to cross the Siegfried Line on the German border and in March Guards units quickly advanced deep into Germany, despite many of their tanks being slow Churchill types.
 Interestingly, the Coldstream Guards used a captured German Panther tank for a short while, which was named Cuckoo.

-Having advanced so far in their new Division it was a sad reality that once the war ended that the Guards reverted back to Infantry and staged a Farewell to Armour parade in June 1945.
+Having advanced so far in their new armoured role it was a sad reality that once the war ended the Guards tank units reverted back to Infantry but not before staging a Farewell to Armour parade in June 1945.